msuhanov/regf/Windows registry file format specification.md

 A backup copy of a base block isn't an exact copy anyway, the following modifications are performed on it by a hive writer:

-1. *File type* field is set to 1 (1 means *transaction log*).
+1. The *File type* field is set to 1 (1 means *transaction log*).
-2. *Primary sequence number* is incremented by 1 before writing a log of dirty data.
+2. A *primary sequence number* is incremented by 1 before writing a log of dirty data.
-3. *Secondary sequence number* is incremented by 1 after a log of dirty data was written.
+3. A *secondary sequence number* is incremented by 1 after a log of dirty data was written.
-4. *Checksum* is recalculated with the modified data.
+4. The *Checksum* field is recalculated with the modified data.

 ##### Notes
 1. A partial backup copy of a base block is made using a data from memory, not from a primary file.